• Skip to primary navigation

 Notes

-• The recipe is best enjoyed immediately after making.
-However, it will store in the fridge for 1-2 days
+- The recipe is best enjoyed immediately after making.
+However, it will store in the fridge for 2-3 days in a sealed jar.

 Disclaimer: